Tutorial on Saving Tapes

 Once the reading process has successfully started, this method works fine.
 The problem is to get it started when the bad spots are at the beginning of the data section.
 The tape transport then makes some movements back and forth in order to find the data start.
 When there are bad spots near this position, the tape transport gets completely confused and starts moving coninuously back and forth (which can only be interrupted be pressing CONTROL-STOP).

 With the paper strip, it is of course possible to hide the bad spots, but the index hole at the beginning of the tape will be masked, too.
 So if the strip is inserted as the tape is moving back and no index hole is found, the tape will easily be run off.
-There is no clean solution for this, but you can practice a bit with a not-so-important tape cartridge to get a feeling when the tape is moving back (where using the strip may lead to running off the tape) and moving forward (where it is safe to interrupt the light path, at least until the tape transport switches to backward move again).
-By the way, there is a nice description for tape re-threading here.
+There is no clean solution for this, best practice is the following:

 You can check whether the movement stopped at an index hole or at a bad spot only by removing the tape from the tape drive and opening the cartridge shutter as described above.
 You can manually forewind the tape by moving the drive wheel in your direction, or rewind the tape by moving the tape drive wheel in the opposite direction (away from you, you than can see moving the tape towards you).
 Move the tape about 10 cm behind the transparent area, then re-insert the cartridge and continue with spooling until the next stop is reached.
 If you encounter an index hole during manual spool, position the index hole exactly under the cartridge mirror window as shown in the drawing below, then stop (the cartridge now is in perfect position for the next operation).